 Run the app after making the above changes and test all the functionalities.

 Now that our app is complete, we have one more change to do.
 Notice that the header in the UI has been displaying the default text Home.
-Edit the AppShell.xaml file and replace the Title attribute of the ShellContent class with the string Tip Calculator or your preferred app name:
+Edit the AppShell.xaml file and replace the Title attribute of the ShellContent class with the string Tip Calculator or your preferred app name.
+Refer to the following code: